Cap City crushes Icebergs in season opener

 There were, in fact, some signs that Monday’s game against the Stoughton Icebergs was the first of the year for the Cap City Cougars.

-“I thought we chased the puck a little bit,” said Cap City’s Head Coach Jeff Thornton.
+“I thought we chased the puck a little bit,” said Cap City head coach Jeff Thornton.
 “We had a couple of breakdowns in the defensive zone that gave them some good chances early.”

 Apart from those handful of first-game breakdowns, the Cougars played as well as can be expected in their season opener at the Ice Pond, taking care of business against the Icebergs in dominant fashion.